 Recently, I’ve seen a lot of celebrities and bloggers post about “microneedling”.
 What it is, what it is treating, and can I do it at home?

-Cosmetic microneedling, which we do in our studio and you can do at home, uses shorter needles (.1-.2mm) that only affects the epidermis.
-These micro-funnels open up your skin to allow products, such as serums, to penetrate up to 70% deeper.
-This technique is surprisingly painless and does not cause bleeding.
+Cosmetic microneedling, which we do in our studio and you can do at home, uses shorter needles (0.1-0.2mm) that only affect the epidermis.
+These micro-perforations open up your skin to allow products, such as serums, to penetrate 80-90% more than they would on unbroken skin.
+The technique is painless and does not cause bleeding.

 You should always consult your esthetician before you begin a cosmetic microneedling treatment.